WeiDUorg/weidu/README-WeiDU-Changes.txt

   * MODDER OVERWRITING_FILE prints a message if you are writing to a file that exists physically and/or in biffs.
   * MODDER messages are also visible in SILENT mode.
-  * --rcmp-from added.
-Undocumented because its output is unreliable.
   * *_BASH_FOR lists files in ASCIIbetical order, rather than inverse order.
   * *_BASH_FOR sets BASH_FOR_EXT.
   * APPEND, APPEND_OUTER - works like COPY -.